Table of contents

 Teamhood allows you to set and track dependencies between items in the same workspace.
 This means that you can set dependencies between items held in the same or different boards.
-Here is how to do this.
+There are 4 item relation types which you will find:

 There are 2 ways to set dependencies in Teamhood – by connecting dependent items with arrows or in work item details.